 It is the responsibility of the student to become informed and to observe all regulations and procedures required by the program the student is pursuing.
 Ignorance of a rule does not constitute a basis for waiving that rule.
 The Undergraduate Catalog, current at the time of the student's most recent admission, gives the academic requirements the student must meet to graduate.
-However, a student can change to the requirements in a later Catalog published while the student is enrolled as an undergraduate.
+However, a student can change to the requirements in a later catalog published while the student is enrolled as an undergraduate.
 Changes to administrative policies and procedures become effective for all students as soon as the campus community is notified of the changes.
 The Undergraduate Catalog is available to students in electronic format.
 Electronic versions of the Undergraduate Catalog may be updated more frequently to reflect changes approved by, and communicated to, the campus community.
 As such, students are encouraged to refer to the most recently available electronic version of the Undergraduate Catalog.
-This version is available at the Mines website.
+This version is available at the CSM website.
 The electronic version of the Undergraduate Catalog is considered the official version of this document.
 In case of disagreement between the electronic and print versions (if available), the electronic version will take precedence.

 Colorado School of Mines seeks to admit a diverse and dynamic student population representative of the state of Colorado, the nation and beyond.
-Mines admits students who have demonstrated the ability to accomplish classroom and laboratory work and benefit from our programs.
-The decision to admit a student is based on our confidence in one's ability to earn a degree at Mines.
+CSM admits students who have demonstrated the ability to accomplish classroom and laboratory work and benefit from our programs.
+The decision to admit a student is based on our confidence in one's ability to earn a degree at CSM.
 Criteria considered in evaluating students include:

 - pattern of course work in high school or college,

 - ACT or SAT test scores,

 - other factors and characteristics of a successful student.

 No single criterion for admission is used; however, the most important factor generally is the academic record and rigor in high school or college.